BleuBleu/FamiStudio/README.md

 ## Compiling
 FamiStudio is composed of a few projects:
 - The main FamiStudio application is written in C#.
-- NesSndEmu, NotSoFatso, ShineMp3 & Vorbis are C++ DLLs and are provided as binaries since they rarely change.
+- NesSndEmu, NotSoFatso, ShineMp3, Vorbis & GifDec are C++ DLLs and are provided as binaries since they rarely change.
 - The Setup project (Windows only)

 ### Windows